stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 1/Lesson 03 - Semantic Networks.md

 _How many moves does it take to move everyone to the other side_?

 11 moves is the smallest number of moves.

+### Represent And Reason For Raven's Quiz

+1. _Fill in the blanks (provided)_.

+It's the same as the other diagram.

+2. _Is this the right answer to the problem_?
+Yes.